-Rainwater can wash cadmium and lead out of the broken cells and into soil and nearby water supplies.
+Rainwater can also wash this hazardous waste from the modules and into the soil and nearby water supplies.

-At this point in time, solar panels can be recycled with up to 96% efficiency.
-The only parts of the panel that cannot be reused at all are a small proportion of glass and silicon, as well as the plastic that encases the solar cells themselves.
+Old panels contain valuable materials and can therefore be recycled.
+At this point in time, we can recycle solar panels with up to 96% efficiency.
+The only parts that cannot be reused are a small proportion of glass and silicon and the plastic that encases the solar cells.

-It currently costs $15-20 to recycle one standard 18 square foot solar power module.
+The cost involved is the main stumbling block to most panels being recycled with such efficiency.
+It currently costs $15-20 to recycle one standard 18-square-foot solar module that has reached its end of life.
 This makes it far more expensive than disposing of the panels via landfills.
 In the majority of states, this latter option is still legal.

-The reason for the high price of recycling is because of the extensive thermal and chemical treatments needed to break the bonds between the glass, silicon, plastic and cadmium in the cells.
-The fact that the lead and cadmium needs to be disposed of separately adds to these costs.
+The reason for the high cost of recycling panels is because of the extensive thermal and chemical treatments needed to break the bonds between the glass, silicon, plastic, and cadmium in the cells.
+The fact that the lead and cadmium need to be disposed of separately adds to these costs.

 There are two broad ways that the recycling of solar panels can be encouraged.

-Given that it costs around $20 to recycle an 18 square foot module, additional cost to recycle 2,000 square foot roof’s worth of solar panels is $2,220.
-This additional cost could put future adopters of solar panels off, as well as punishing current consumers with fees that they may not have been aware of when they made the purchase.
+Given that it costs around $20 to recycle an 18-square-foot module, the additional cost to recycle 2,000 square foot roof’s worth of panels is $2,220.
+This additional cost can put future adopters of solar panels off and punish current consumers with fees they were not aware of when they purchased and installed solar panels.

-The second way that recycling of solar panels can be encouraged is to incentivize the producers of solar panels to find cheaper and more efficient ways of recycling the photovoltaic panels themselves.
+The second way that the recycling of waste panels can be encouraged is to incentivize the producers of panels to find cheaper and more efficient ways of extracting valuable metals from the modules themselves.

-When panels reach the end of their usable life cycle they would be returned to the manufacturer and it would be the manufacturer’s responsibility to dispose of the solar panel in whatever way they see fit.
+When panels reach the end of life, they would be returned to the manufacturer, who will then be responsible for disposing of the panels the way they see fit.

-If leasing were the norm then manufacturers of solar panels would be incentivized to find cheap, efficient ways of reusing the component parts of solar panels because they stand to profit from it in the future.
+If leasing were the norm then manufacturers of panels would be incentivized to find cheap, efficient ways of reusing the component parts of panels.
+This is because they stand to profit from it in the future.

-Given that, after the correct treatment, 80% of the silicon and expensive semiconductor material from old panels can be reused in new ones, the financial benefits of investing in the research and development of solar panel recycling is definitely there for manufacturers.
+Given that, after the correct treatment, 80% of the silicon and expensive semiconductor material from old panels can be reused in new ones, the financial benefits of investing in the research and development of solar panel recycling are there for manufacturers.
 A lease-based market will only incentivize this further.

-Additionally, if solar panel manufacturers know that they are responsible for the eventual recycling of the products that they create, they will be more eco-mindful when designing the solar panels of the future.
+Additionally, if manufacturers know that they are responsible for the eventual recycling of the products they create, they will be more eco-mindful when designing the panels of the future.

-This could lead to a move away from using harmful metals such as lead and cadmium as well as a reduction in the amount of plastic used in solar panels as this cannot be reused.
+This could lead to a move away from using harmful metals such as lead and cadmium and a reduction in the amount of plastic used in solar panels as this cannot be reused.

-A final potential benefit of leasing being the common way of procuring solar panels is that it opens the door for panels that have lost some of their efficiency, but which are still usable, to be resold to developing countries at a cheaper cost.
+A final potential benefit of leasing being the common way of procuring solar modules is that it opens the door for panels that have lost some of their efficiency but are still usable, to be resold to developing countries at a cheaper cost.

 Individual owners do not have the means to do this, meaning that this potential for reuse is being wasted in our current buying culture.

-At this point in time, purchasing solar panels outright usually works out cheaper than leasing.
+At this point in time, purchasing panels outright usually works out cheaper than leasing.

-For someone having solar panels installed on a 2,000 square foot roof, the cost of leasing solar panels usually costs around $100 a month.
-This means that over the typical 25-year lifecycle of solar panels, this would cost you $30,000.
+For someone having panels installed on a 2,000-square-foot roof, the cost of leasing solar modules usually costs around $100 a month.
+This means that over the typical 25-year lifecycle of panels, this would cost you $30,000.

 These financial benefits of outright buying do not seem entirely sustainable, however.

-As already mentioned, those who purchase their solar panels outright have the responsibility for eventually disposing of them.
-If dumping photovoltaic panels in a landfill becomes illegal, as it has in Washington State, then this will add an extra $2,200 to an owner.
+As mentioned, those who purchase their panels outright are responsible for eventually disposing of them.
+If dumping photovoltaic panels in a landfill becomes illegal, like in Washington State, then this will add an extra $2,200 to an owner.

 Related Article: How to Finance a Solar Roof

-If leasing solar panels were to become the norm it should reduce the cost of producing these panels through reuse of materials and encouraging investment into recycling technologies from solar panel manufacturers.
+If leasing solar panels were to become the norm it should reduce the cost of producing these panels through the reuse of materials and encouraging investment in recycling technologies from solar panel manufacturers.

 Even if the reuse of glass and silicone proved to be prohibitively expensive, the metal and glass that make up the vast majority of the panels, including its frame, can be reused relatively easily.
 This alone has the potential to lower the manufacturing costs by 36%.